IBM-Bluemix-Docs/certificate-manager/order-certificates.md

     "certificateCRN": "<CERTIFICATE_CRN>", // The ordered certificate CRN "userToken": "<USER_TOKEN>", /// The IAM token holding the identity of user who ordered the certificate "domain_validation_method": "dns-01", // Specifies the domain validation method, currently only DNS validation is available.
-    "domain": "<ORDERED_DOMAIN>", // The requested domain, a different challenge will be sent for each domain in the order (primary and each of the alternative domains).
+    "domain": "<ORDERED_DOMAIN>", // The requested domain, a different challenge is sent for each domain in the order (primary and each of the alternative domains).
     "challenge": {
         "txt_record_name": "<TXT_REC_NAME>", // TXT record name - usually used with conjunction with the domain.
         "txt_record_val": "<TXT_REC_VALUE>" // TXT record value